-Remembering the hundreds of national restaurant days can be overwhelming, but don’t worry — we’ve compiled a list of 270 national food holidays to enhance your restaurant’s 2021 marketing strategy.
-No matter what kind of food your restaurant specializes in, there are plenty of opportunities to join social media conversations, connect with guests, and drive restaurant sales in 2021.
+Keeping track of all of these days can be overwhelming, but don't worry — we've compiled a list of 270 national food and social media holidays to enhance your business's 2022 marketing strategy.
+No matter what kind of cuisine your restaurant offers, there are plenty of opportunities to join social media conversations, connect with guests, and drive restaurant sales this year.

-Download your copy of the 2021 Restaurant Marketing Calendar and Toolkit today to get social copy templates, photo ideas, marketing promotions, and other tips to map out your restaurant marketing plan.
-And don’t forget to add National Chocolate Covered Anything Day to your calendar (it’s December 16, in case you were wondering).
-In the meantime, here’s a sneak peek at some of the national restaurant day marketing strategies for 2021.
+Download your copy of the 2022 Marketing Calendar and Toolkit today to get social copy templates, photo ideas, marketing promotions, and other tips to map out your restaurant marketing plan.
+Here's a sneak peek at some of the national restaurant day marketing strategies for 2022.

 1. Launch creative national holiday social media campaigns

-Social media is a valuable tool to drive brand awareness and build a loyal following, particularly with younger diners.
-Celebrating national food holidays is a great way to highlight your restaurant’s creativity and reach new customers.
+Social media is a valuable tool to drive brand awareness and build a loyal following among diners of all demographics.
+Celebrating national food holidays is a great way to highlight your restaurant's creativity and reach new customers.

 Do you have a secret sauce that everyone wants the recipe for — and that you just happen to sell by the bottle?
 Or a spice rub that draws diners in from miles away?